Want to Help?

 Ensure people who request a visit (clients) are offered a listening ear, advocacy and access to a partner organisation for information and advice where appropriate

-To be allocated amongst members of the team by the Project Manager
+To be allocated amongst members of the team by the Health and Wellbeing Lead

 - Team members to arrange and attend visits to people requesting this service (clients) according to procedure

-- Team members to complete caseworker log sheets and other relevant paperwork for dealing with cases and refer to the Project Manager on a weekly basis
+- Team members to complete caseworker log sheets and other relevant paperwork for dealing with cases and refer to the Health and Wellbeing Lead on a weekly basis

 - Offer confidential emotional support and advocacy to clients